Bus crash in Bulgaria kills at least 45 people | Law-Order

 The bus, which was registered in Northern Macedonia, crashed around 2 a.m. and there were children among the victims, authorities said.
 Seven people were taken to hospitals for treatment.

+The cause of the crash was not immediately clear.
+Officials said an investigation will be launched.

-Bulgarian news agency Novinite says representatives from Macedonia's embassy visited a hospital where some of the victims were taken.
+Bulgarian news agency Novinite said representatives from Macedonia's embassy visited a hospital where some of the victims were taken.

+Caretaker Prime Minister Stefan Yanev visited the site of the crash and told reporters it was "a huge tragedy."
+"I take this opportunity to send my condolences to the relatives of the victims," Yanev said.

+"Let's hope we learn lessons from this tragic incident and we can prevent such incidents in the future."